MateuszS6/marvel-analytics/README.md

 # Marvel Database

-A MySQL database of Marvel projects, timelines, and characters, developed for my IN1013 Databases coursework.
+A MySQL database of Marvel _projects_, _timelines_, and _characters_, developed for my IN1013 Databases coursework.
 The database allows you to view and sort information, such as movies in release or timeline order and which character appeared in which projects.

 ## Learning Outcomes